starknet-foundation/mta-sts/README.md

 ## Repository visibility

-This repository is private by default.
-The policy file it serves is public via GitHub Pages at the URL above.
-Keeping the source private reduces reconnaissance surface (commit history, contributor patterns, tooling signals) without affecting the served content.
-External auditors can be granted read access on request.
+This repository is public.
+The policy file it hosts is also publicly served via GitHub Pages, so there is no benefit to restricting source access.
+Branch protection on `main` ensures policy changes go through review.

 ## How updates work